Subscribe to Design Weekly e-News

-Sprouting Possibilities is a collaborative project funded by PennPraxis and built on the shared vision of using trees to demonstrate the cyclical nature of growth and development to activate vacant land and strengthen communities.
+Sprouting Possibilities is a PennPraxis Social Impact Project and built on the shared vision of using trees to demonstrate the cyclical nature of growth and development to activate vacant land and strengthen communities.
 This spring, the team worked on a site in West Philadelphia to install temporary public art works and plant tree seedlings.
 Team partners Laura Carlson (MFA’17) and Moya Sun (LARP’17) met in a Graduate Fine Arts course called Creative Research with Associate Professor of Fine Arts Orkan Telhan, which propelled them to think beyond their own perspectives and cultural norms to conceive new ways to learn about what is around us.
 The project was made possible by a gift from Jay Abramson W'83, L'86.

 Laura Carlson writes: